vitst/dissolUtilities/README.md

 # Pre- and post-processing utilities for dissolFoam

-1) surfRoughGen: OpenFOAM utility to generate a rough surface by Fourier synthesis.
+## surfRoughGen:

-usage: surfRoughGen
+OpenFOAM utility to generate a rough surface by Fourier synthesis.

-It has a dictionary system/surfRoughGenDict - the case dissolFrac uses surfRoughGen
+usage: `surfRoughGen`

-2) runMeshUpdateOnce: OpenFOAM utility for a single mesh update cycle (after surfRoughGen)
+It has a dictionary `system/surfRoughGenDict` - the case `dissolFrac` uses `surfRoughGen`

-usage: runMeshUpdateOnce
+## runMeshUpdateOnce:

-3) dissolCalc: OpenFOAM utility to postprocess fracture fields by integrating over the aperture
+OpenFOAM utility for a single mesh update cycle.

-usage: dissolCalc fieldMap2D all 1000 100
+usage: `runMeshUpdateOnce`

-Calculates all the 2D fields using 1000 cells in flow direction and 100 cells in transverse direction.
-It uses a dictionary fieldMap2Ddict
+## orderBoundaries:

-orderBoundaries: User library adds support for rearranging boundaries after meshing
+User library adds support for rearranging boundaries after meshing to place moving boundary first.